fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 # Analysis of Various Consensus Algorithms

-Here's a table summarizing the level of security for each consensus protocol.
+Here's a table summarizing the level of base security for each consensus protocol.

 ![comparisonTable.png](comparisonTable.png)

-Note that in the above, the "security at 1-hour finalization" is in terms of a percentage of the total amount of coin.
+Note that in the above, the "base security at 1-hour finalization" is in terms of a percentage of the total amount of coin.

 ## Analysis of Pure Proof of Work

 Mining requirement: `hash(blockHeader) < maxHash/difficulty`

-Estimated Security: 1.2%
+Estimated Base Security: 1.2%

 To attack a Proof of Work coin like Bitcoin, the attacker needs 50% of the hashpower and perform a short-range longest-chain attack.
 Pure proof of work simply doesn’t have a risk of long-range attacks, since short-range attacks are always cheaper.